Sampster40/Sampster40/README.md

-# Hi there, I'm Sampster40! 👋
+# Hi there, I'm Sam! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a love for creating innovative solutions and exploring new technologies.